 The centenary of ANZAC Day is approaching, (ANZAC Australian and New Zealand Armed Corps), which commemorates the anniversary of the first engagement of those southern hemisphere troops, at Gallipoli, Turkey in April…

 Added by Brian Nolan on April 21, 2015 at 3:30pm — 1 Comment

 This farthing coin was recently sold on eBay for $102.50.
 When it was minted in 1842, as a trading token by James O'Flynn it was worth only a quarter of one penny.
 James O'Flyn(n) was listed under 'Linen and Woollen Drapers…Continue

 Added by Brian Nolan on January 27, 2015 at 9:30am — 1 Comment

 Count your friends instead of your foes.

-Count your smiles instead of your…
+Count your smiles instead of your tears.

-My dad, Guard John Murphy (Killimor, Ballinasloe) died in Our Lady’s Hospice (Harold’s Cross, Dublin) aged forty-four, leaving my mother, aged thirty-nine, with ten children aged two and a half to eighteen…Continue
+My dad, Guard John Murphy (Killimor, Ballinasloe) died in Our Lady’s Hospice (Harold’s Cross, Dublin) aged forty-four, leaving my mother, aged thirty-nine, with ten children aged two and a half to eighteen years old.

 On a sunny afternoon in the early 1960s, a Canadian sea-plane touched down on the silvery-grey waters of Loughrea lake, taxied to a jetty and tied off.
-The children swimming at Long Point were distracted…Continue
+The children swimming at Long Point were distracted for a while but quickly returned to doggy-paddle and soccer on that…Continue